Mica Paris: Book

 While presenting What Not To Wear, Paris encountered many women whose stories touched her.
 She began to examine her own life and choices, and was compelled to tell her story in a bid to inspire confidence and self-esteem to those women and others.
 Her book Beautiful Within: Finding Happiness and Confidence in Your Own Skin was published by Simon & Schuster UK; ISBN 1-84737-085-3.
 The paperback was released in August 2008.

 Charity work

 Paris has designed a pillow-case for ByteNight a charity event organised to raise funds for the NCH and youth homelessness.
 Mica is the patron for the Space For Music project, the project to renovate Band on the Wall a venue owned and operated by registered charity Inner City Music Ltd. She is also an Ambassador for The Amy Winehouse Foundation and has sung at many special fundraising occasions for the charity including their 2012 Ball.
-She is also currently supporting the "No Means No" anti-rape and gender equality campaign set up by the largest free local newspaper for English expats in Spain, Euro weekly news.
+She is also currently supporting the "No Means No" anti-rape and gender equality campaign set up by the largest free local newspaper for English expats in Spain, EuroWeekly News.